newfold-labs/wp-module-patterns/README.md

 4. Save the file.

-## Releases

-Prior to tagging a release, it is essential to verify that the version has been appropriately incremented in both the PHP and JavaScript components.
-Specifically, ensure that the PHP constant NFD_WONDER_BLOCKS_VERSION has been updated to the intended release version, as indicated on line 18 of the `/bootstrap.php` file.
-This PHP constant dictates the expected location of build files for the module.

-Simultaneously, confirm that the JavaScript release version aligns with the desired release by checking line 3 in the `package.json` file.
-This package version is crucial for the build process, guiding the placement of files within the build directory and subsequently within a version-specific subdirectory.

 ### Local cloud-patterns platform

 If using local cloud-patterns platform, define `NFD_WB_DEV_MODE` as true in wp-config.php.
 This will switch the API fetch source from patterns.hiive.cloud to localhost:8888 and disable caching of the results.